 Our typical day starts with a delicious buffet breakfast at our hotel – a feast of freshly baked bread and pastries, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives us the energy needed for the task ahead.
 Soon we’ll be out on the trail, where you’ll get to choose between an easier or more strenuous hike for the day.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!

 For our hikes, there are many route options, and a lot of flexibility most days, and we should finish each day around 4 pm, giving you time to wash up, relax, perhaps settle into the pool, or just gaze upon the outside panorama from your room balcony.
 After that, we’ll enjoy dinner together at our hotel’s fabulous restaurants.
 These are multi-course feasts, often featuring delicious local Austrian and Italian specialties.
-We will leave one dinner in Selva free, giving you a chance to explore on your own.

 The Dolomites is truly a special region.
 With beautiful inns and hikes, this Dolomites tour will make an unforgettable vacation.